Reconstructing the Geometry of Random Geometric Graphs: Introduction

+We answer both Questions A and B affirmatively.
+Our results show that, under natural regularity assumptions on \(M\), \(\mu\), and \(\rp\), it is possible to recover both intrinsic (geodesic) and extrinsic (ambient Euclidean) distances between the sampled points up to a vanishing error, and to approximate the underlying metric–measure structure.

-Indeed, we answer both questions affirmatively under some relatively mild assumptions on $M,\mu,$ and $\rp$.
-We briefly describe these assumptions informally here.
-We only consider the case where $M$ is a smooth compact connected $d$-dimensional manifold embedded in a Euclidean space.
+We now formalize the model \(G(n,M,\mu,\rp)\) and present our main theorems.
+We consider the case where $M$ is a smooth compact connected $d$-dimensional manifold embedded in a Euclidean space.
 Our results will depend on a bound on the second fundamental form of $M$, which is a measure of how curved the manifold is.
-They will also depend on a ``repulsion property,'' informally requiring that if $p,q \in M$ are sufficiently close in the Euclidean distance, then $p$ and $q$ are also close in the geodesic distance.
+They will also depend on a {\em repulsion property}, informally requiring that if $p,q \in M$ are sufficiently close in the Euclidean distance, then they are also close in the geodesic distance.
 As for $\mu$, we assume a lower bound of order $r^d$ on the probability measure of any ball of radius $r$ for $r$ close to $0$.

-Finally, we assume that $\rp$ is a smooth strictly monotone decreasing function, with some quantitative bound on the derivative of $\rp$.
-For an exact formulation, see Assumptions~\ref{assump: M-and-pm} and \ref{assump: pdf}.
+Finally, we assume that $\rp$ is a strictly monotone decreasing continuous function, with some quantitative bound on the Lipschitzness of $\rp$: for any $0 \le a, b \le \sup_{p,q \in M} \|p-q\|$, we have